nevillco/Reinstate/README.md

         }
     }

-    // Optionally override this function to change the transition animation override func transitionAnimation(from oldState: RootState, to newState: RootState) -> StateTransitionAnimation? {
+    override func transitionAnimation(from oldState: RootState, to newState: RootState) -> StateTransitionAnimation? {
         switch (oldState, newState) {
         case (.splash, _):